aaronli04/object-permanence/README.md

 5. Link detections over time using cosine similarity plus tie-break scores.
 6. Run a second relink pass for fragmented closed tracks.

+## Intuition Behind Linking

+### Vectors

+When a detection is produced, the pipeline also extracts an internal appearance descriptor from YOLO features.
+For the default hook (`neck.C2f.15`), the raw pooled descriptor is 64 values (`raw_activation_dim = 64`), which acts like a compact fingerprint of appearance.

+At enrichment time:
+- Raw vectors are projected with PCA and stored in a fixed 256-D schema.
+- For this hook layer, effective signal is still capped by the fitted PCA components (at most 64, often lower on short clips).

+At linking time (default):
+- `--activation-topk 64` keeps the first 64 projected dims.
+- Vectors are L2-normalized before cosine scoring.

+### Cosine similarity

+Each descriptor is treated as a vector in feature space.
+Cosine similarity asks whether two vectors point in the same direction:

+- `1.0`: same direction (very similar appearance)
+- `0.0`: orthogonal (unrelated)
+- `-1.0`: opposite direction

+Because vectors are L2-normalized, cosine becomes a dot product:

+`cos(a, b) = dot(a, b)`

+That is the primary visual identity score used by the tracker.

+### Frame-to-frame matching

+For every sampled frame pair, the tracker scores all candidate track-detection pairs, then applies two constraints:

+- Hard gate first: pair is ineligible if `visual_similarity < 0.65` (`--similarity-threshold`).
+- One-to-one matching: each detection can match at most one track, and each track can match at most one detection.

+Assignment is solved with Hungarian by default (`--assignment-method hungarian`), which maximizes total assignment quality globally rather than picking greedy local matches.

+### Track memory

+A track reference vector is not only "last seen descriptor".
+It is:

+`ref = normalize(w_last * last + w_ema * ema + w_hist * history_mean)`

+Defaults:
+- `w_last = 0.55`
+- `w_ema = 0.30`
+- `w_hist = 0.15`

+This reduces brittleness from single-frame artifacts (blur, partial occlusion, odd pose).

+### Relinking

+If a track is closed and the object later reappears, relink tries to merge fragments:

+1. Same class and temporal order (successor starts after predecessor ends).
+2. Centroid descriptor cosine gate (`--relink-threshold`, default `0.55`).
+3. If centroid gate fails, spatial fallback score (`--relink-fallback-threshold`, default `0.40`).
+4. Gap guardrail via `--relink-max-gap-frames` (default `120`).

+Accepted edges are merged into canonical track IDs.

+### End-to-end summary

+Every sampled frame:

+detect -> extract descriptor -> compare by cosine -> Hungarian assignment -> lifecycle updates (`TENTATIVE/ACTIVE/LOST/CLOSED`) -> relink closed fragments.

+Goal: maintain identity continuity through motion, misses, and short occlusions.

 ## Pipeline Details

 ### Stage 1: Activation Enrichment